Automating Qt application in a flatpak package

 For automation of the application we recommend to use a shell script as your AUT, because you will need to modify the environment for the flatpak sandbox.

-The relevant environment variable in this case is LD_LIBRARY_PATH, which is cleaned by the sandbox on start.
-This is problematic for Squish, because we use the LD_PRELOAD mechanism to load our code in the application process.
-To enable Squish to hook the application, you must modify your start command as shown below
+You will also need to pass the --env option with LD_LIBRARY_PATH to restore the value which is cleaned by the sandbox on start.
+This is needed for Squish, because we use the LD_PRELOAD mechanism to load our code early in the application process.
+The lookup of LD_PRELOAD searches through the directories specified in LD_LIBRARY_PATH.

 the env switch allows you to modify the environment passed to the sandbox.
 Replace APP_NAME with the identifier of the flatpak package Once these changes are made and the rest of the setup is correct, you will find that Squish is able to connect to the Application like with a regular desktop App when you launch the shell script as your AUT.